phenotypic/Encrypted-Chat/README.md

 ## Notes

 - By default, the script generates self-signed SSL certificates.
-While these certificates offer the benefits of SSL/TLS encryption, they cannot be automatically verified since they are not issued by recognized Certificate Authorities (CA).
+While these certificates offer the benefits of SSL/TLS encryption, they cannot be automatically verified since they are not issued by recognised Certificate Authorities (CA).
 As such, it is important to manually validate your peer's public key.